dlikhten/utilizecore-interview/README.md

 sprinkled here and there which aren't needed for such a simple example, but happen to be really convenient for more complex cases.

+I also didn't go for 100% test coverage to save time, but handled the critical scenarios mainly around data integrity and form operations where things could go wrong.

 ### Backend

 The general architecture is using [json-api](https://jsonapi.org/) along with [graphiti](https://www.graphiti.dev)